Modern Slavery Statement.

 We maintain contact with workers throughout temporary or contract assignments to ensure the integrity of the placement and the safety of the worker.

 Specific and appropriate steps are taken to mitigate higher risk placements.
 As an example, we are licensed with the Gangmasters Labour and Abuse Authority (GLAA) with regard to any placements that fall under this requirement, and we are a member of the Railway Industry Supplier Qualification Scheme (RISQS) which verified that we operate as an ethical business, to supply into a high-risk environment.
+We successfully maintain a suite of ISO certifications that demonstrate the integrity of our business and the quality of our operations, namely ISO 9001:2015 Quality Management and ISO 45001:2018.

 Key Performance Indicators

 Regular reporting is produced for the PLC Board and the Audit Committee.
 This reporting will include any instances of modern slavery or human trafficking identified within our supply chain, breaches of our controls in place to help manage the modern slavery risk and whistleblowing notifications made by employees of a modern slavery or human trafficking nature.
-(The reporting of any whistleblowing notifications acknowledges any anonymity and/or confidentiality required and may therefore only include volume of instances).
+(The reporting of any whistleblowing notifications acknowledges any anonymity and/or confidentiality required and may therefore only include volume of instances.)

 Leaders around the Group are also kept informed of any potential red flag areas within their specific areas of the business, allowing them to promptly take actions necessary.